 Chad Travel Warning

 The U.S. Embassy in Chad reviews all proposed travel by official U.S. government personnel to areas outside of the capital, N'Djamena, and its immediate surroundings before approving such arrangements because of security concerns.
 U.S. citizens affiliated with humanitarian relief efforts similarly should review security precautions and consider measures to mitigate exposure to violent crime and other threats.
 U.S. citizens residing in Chad should exercise caution throughout the country.
-The security situation in Chad has slowly but steadily improved since the conclusion of an effective peace agreement between Sudan and Chad in early 2010.
-Despite recent stability, the security environment is historically volatile and could deteriorate unexpectedly.
+The security situation in Chad has steadily improved since the conclusion of an effective peace agreement between Sudan and Chad in early 2010.
+Despite recent stability, the security environment is historically volatile and could deteriorate unexpectedly, particularly in border areas in light of recent conflict in neighboring Central African Republic.

-While there are presently no known specific threats against U.S. citizens in Chad, there are groups in the region who are intent on harming westerners and western interests.
-The U.S. Embassy, therefore, advises all U.S. citizens to exercise caution and be prepared to implement their personal evacuation or safehaven plans on short notice should the situation warrant.
-U.S. citizens in Chad should closely monitor news media and register with the U.S. Embassy N'Djamena as well as monitor its website.
+While there are presently no known specific threats against U.S. citizens in Chad, there are violent extremist organizations in the region, such as Boko Haram and al-Qai’da in the Lands of the Islamic Maghreb (AQIM), who are intent on harming westerners and western interests and are able to cross borders easily.
+The U.S. Embassy, therefore, advises all U.S. citizens to exercise caution and be prepared to implement their personal evacuation or safe haven plans on short notice should the situation warrant.
+U.S. citizens in Chad should closely monitor news media and register with the U.S. Embassy in N'Djamena as well as monitor its website.

-Incidents of robbery, carjacking at gunpoint, and murder have been reported throughout the country.
+Incidents of robbery, carjacking at gunpoint, and murder have been reported throughout the country and recently in N’Djamena.
 While there are no reports of kidnapping for ransom in Chad since 2010, regional trends suggest this remains a potential threat.
 Violence is occasionally associated with car accidents and other events that have caused injury to Chadian nationals.
 Robbery victims have been beaten or killed, and law enforcement and military personnel have been implicated in violent crime.
 In addition, armed groups may reemerge with little warning.
 The Government of Chad has limited means to guarantee the safety of visitors in rural Chad.

 U.S. citizens affiliated with humanitarian relief efforts in rural Chad are strongly urged to adhere closely to the policies and procedures of their host organizations to mitigate risks from violent crime.
-The Government of Chad requires all individuals traveling to or residing in areas hosting refugee populations in Chad to obtain movement permits issued by the Ministry of Territorial Administration in N'Djamena, and to register with the Governor’s office in Abéché upon arrival in eastern Chad.
+The Government of Chad requires all individuals traveling to or residing in areas hosting refugee populations in Chad to obtain movement permits issued by the Ministry of Interior and Public Security in N'Djamena.
 U.S. citizens intending to enter Cameroon, Central African Republic, Libya, Niger, Nigeria, or Sudan from Chad should consult the Department's Travel Warnings for those countries and obtain any requisite visas or travel permits prior to traveling.

 The U.S. Embassy communicates with U.S. citizens residing in Chad through its warden system; however, in the case of an emergency, including an evacuation, the support that can be offered to those in remote and rural areas is limited.
 All U.S. citizens affiliated with humanitarian relief efforts in eastern Chad should have an evacuation plan developed with the United Nations agency coordinating their work.